1. Why use this guide?

 Local record offices also hold collections relating to art and artists, including family papers of art collectors and patrons, records relating to an artist's personal background and the papers of local art societies and art clubs.

-Addresses and contact details for local record offices in the UK are available on the ARCHON Directory.
+Addresses and contact details for local record offices in the UK are available via the Find an archive tool.

 6.5 Schools of art